fabarea/note-publisher/README.md

 ## Note Publisher

-Private projet to format and publish my markdown notes.
+Private project to format and publish my markdown notes.

 Format to my convenience a markdown file